The Art of Rubato: The Musical Expression of Tempo

 - The three types of compound rubato (joined, nested, coinciding)

 - Some musical experience is helpful.
 Those with a little musical experience will gain from this course, while those with a lot of musical experience will gain even more from this course.

 Have you ever wondered why some music slows down and speeds up in certain places?
 You're not alone!
 Rubato is easily the most elusive subject within the realm of learning or teaching music.
-Previously, rubato hadn't been broken down into a comprehensive set of simple, logical concepts that make it easy to use, analyze or teach, but that's exactly what this course does.
+In fact, previously, rubato hadn't been broken down into a comprehensive set of simple, logical concepts that make it easy to use, analyze or teach.
+That's exactly what this course does.

 With the help of over 140 examples of real performances, music professionals and amateurs alike will learn:

 The four properties of rubato (direction, location, duration, and intensity)